Security Engineering Tech Lead at Anchorage Digital

 securephones.io

-I released the full version and accompanying website of my report on the security and privacy of data on mobile devices, specifically iOS and Android phones.
-The work was co-authored by Tushar Jois and my advisor Dr. Green.
-To read a summary or the full report, visit the project site.
+I released the full (>100 pages!) version and accompanying website of my report on the security and privacy of data on mobile devices, specifically iOS and Android phones.
+This work was co-authored by Tushar Jois and my advisor Dr. Green, and more info can be found here.

 I was interviewed by Ted Bridis, who worked the University of Florida College of Journalism and Communications news service, to publish an article on the recent voter suppression campaign executed in Florida.
 I had performed forensic network analysis to trace the sender(s) of a bulk email which threatened voters in Florida, which turned out to be part of a larger operation reportedly by Iran to seed chaos in the US election.
 The article can be found here.